The purpose of a library policy is to:

 Use of Saline County Library’s wireless network is entirely at the risk of the user.
 The library disclaims all liability for loss of confidential information or damages resulting from that loss.

-The library has two meeting rooms, one in Benton and one in Bryant, that are primarily for meetings or programs of an educational, cultural or civic nature presented or co-sponsored by the library or not-for-profit groups or agencies.
+The Library has a meeting room available for reservation at the Benton, Bryant, and East End locations that are primarily for meetings or programs of an educational, cultural or civic nature presented or co-sponsored by the library or not-for-profit groups or agencies.

 Sale of Products or Services

 Programs involving the sale, advertisement or promotion of commercial products or services are prohibited.
 Organizations may not charge admission fees.
-Fees for items such as a meal or program materials are permissible as long as attendance is not dependent upon the payment of such fees.
+Costs for items such as a meal or program materials are permissible as long as attendance is not dependent upon the payment of such costs.

 Reservations

-Reservations are on a first-come, first-served basis and may not be made more than 30 days in advance of the requested date.
-Organizations or individuals are allowed one meeting per month at each of the two locations.
+Reservations are on a first-come, first-serve basis and may not be made more than 4 weeks in advance of the requested date.
+Organizations or individuals are allowed one meeting per month at each location.
+Additional days may be available at the discretion of the Branch Manager.

 Rules and Terms of Use